Continued from Forbidden Mennonite

 I remembered that I had had many dreams about drifting on that boat to Posen Land.
 Our dad often told us, kids, when it was time to go to sleep that we were going to Posen Land.
 I always wondered if this place was real or if he had just made it up.

 Part of me was so disappointed that I hadn’t listened to George and just enjoyed the dream.

 I lay there wondering if this place called Posen Land was real and like I imagined it.
 I imagined on the other side of that heavy fog was a place of the sunrise after a downpour, birds chirping, flowers blooming everywhere and my fula welcoming me with a hug.

 I imagined that in Posen Land everyone smiled and said hello to me, even when I would wear my favorite brown pleated dress with yellow tulips on it.
-In Posen Land it wouldn’t matter what I was Diech, Low German, Mennonite, Mexican, Russian or Canadian, and I was just Anna.
+In Posen Land, it wouldn’t matter what I was Diech, Low German, Mennonite, Mexican, Russian, or Canadian, and I was just Anna.
 Anna, who loved her family as they were, and was friends with George as he was.
 And that was okay.

-I pulled my thoughts out of the dream and got back to my reality.
+I pulled my thoughts out of the dream and got back to reality.
 Physically, I was feeling good so I decided to get ready and go to school and work.
-I knew I was better off there than sitting at home worrying about all the things I couldn’t do anything about anyways.
+I knew I was better off there than sitting at home worrying about all the things I couldn’t do anything about anyway.

 I packed myself enough food for the day and thought to myself, “From now on, no matter what happens to me, I am going to eat.
 And I will figure this out, whatever it is.”
 Click here to continue reading my story.